AustenLamacraft/TracyWidom/README.md

 [![codecov.io](http://codecov.io/github/quit()/TracyWidom.jl/coverage.svg?branch=master)](http://codecov.io/github/quit()/TracyWidom.jl?branch=master)

-This is a Julia implementation of Bornemann's method of evaluating the Fredholm determinant associated with the Tracy--Widom distribution.
+This is a Julia implementation of Bornemann's method of evaluating the Fredholm determinant associated with the Tracy-Widom distribution.

+Provides two functions `F1` and `F2` giving the Tracy-Widom CDFs for GOE and GUE respectively.
+The keyword argument `num_points` specifies the number of points in the Gauss-Legendre quadrature, with a default of 25

 # References
 - Folkmar Bornemann